-Lynn Wyatt at the 2018 Trees of Hope gala ©Al Torres Photography Inc.
+Lynn Wyatt makes a rare champagne toast for photographers at the 2018 Trees of Hope gala ©Al Torres Photography Inc.

 Tilman Fertitta at his Catch Steak restaurant in Manhattan's meatpacking district contributes $1 million to relief of his workers following Hurricane Laura.